 Accompanying Brownlee will be Myra Huang on piano.
 A Grammy-nominated pianist, Huang performs in recitals and chamber music concerts around the world.
 Highly sought after for her interpretation of lieder and art song, she regularly performs with acclaimed opera singers, and will tour with Brownlee for the season.

-A pre-concert talk by Carl Ratner, Western Michigan University, will be held at Stetson Chapel at 1:00 PM (free for ticketholders).
+A pre-concert talk by Carl Ratner, Western Michigan University, will be held in the Olmsted Room at 1:00 PM (free for ticketholders).

 Student enjoy a week-long camp devoted to piano study and music making.